 Early grade literacy is a building block of later school success.
 Without literacy skills, students start school behind -- and research shows that most never catch up.
-Reading is a fundamental skill that opens doors to economic prosperity for individuals, and third grade reading is the key indicator.
+Reading is a fundamental skill that opens doors to economic prosperity for individuals, 74% of students who fail to read proficiently by the end of 3rd grade falter in later grades and often drop out of high school.
 Imagine for a moment what the world would look like if you couldn't read.

-That's why our Schools of Hope focus on the single outcome of achieving grade level reading by the end of third grade.
+That's why our Schools of Hope focus on achieving grade level reading by the end of third grade.

 There are many factors that can inhibit the learning process of a child.
 Living in poverty affects the availability and access to books at home, the time parents have to read at home to their children, good nutrition and physical activity.
 Additionally, homes where English is not the primary language can also create challenges for students and their parents.
 As English Language Learners, (ELL) children develop their communication in English, parents are often unable to reinforce lessons at home.

-Strong elements in the identification of Schools of Hope are the percentage of students that live in poverty and who take advantage of the free and reduced lunch programs, and the percentage of ELL students in the school.
-However, due to the specific needs of each school, the resources provided to the Schools of Hope varies depending upon what the principal of that schools feels is most critically needed.
+Strong elements in the identification of Schools of Hope are the percentage of students living in low-income households, taking advantage of the free and reduced lunch programs, and the percentage of ELL students attending the school.
+However, due to the specific needs of each school, the resources provided to a School of Hope varies depending upon what the principal of that schools feels is most critically needed.

-Our goal is for all children to be reading at grade level by grade three, providing them the foundation to succeed in life.
-After eight years of the program, the results of providing additional targeted resources to the children in that school are remarkable.
+Our goal is for all children to be reading at grade level by the end of 3rd grade, providing them the foundation to succeed in life.

 The support we provide in each school is unique, depending on the needs of students and teachers, but they all focus on literacy skills.
 Our Schools of Hope employ a variety of strategies including:

 - Reading assistance - serving almost 1,000 children